 These house shoes (for my always cold feet)

-These skincare products (because I rarely wear makeup when I work from home)Books on Writing
+These skincare products (because I rarely wear makeup when I work from home

 On Writing Well by William Zinsser